-Lovina Beach is a combination of smaller beaches spanning several local villages between two districts in the North Bali regency of Buleleng.
-The beach is a great alternative to the highly popular (and often crowded beaches of Bali’s south, the likes of Kuta, Legian and Seminyak.
-Calmer waves, serene black-sand shores, thrills in the offing, and a nightlife scene, are just a few things that sum up this quaint north Bali coast.
+Lovina area in Bali is a combination of small beaches spanning several local villages between two districts in the North Bali regency of Buleleng.
+The Lovina beach is a great alternative to highly popular and often crowded beaches of Bali’s south like Kuta, Legian and Seminyak.
+Calmer waves, serene black-sand shores, thrills in the offing, and a nightlife scene are just a few things that sum up this quaint north Bali coast.

-Lovina Beach’s sunrises are as ‘gently exciting’ as its sunsets, and are when participants of dolphin watching tours board colourful traditional motorised jukung outriggers to catch a glimpse of the several different species in these waters.
-Keep your camera gear ready as these flippers breach the smooth water surface in a blink of an eye.
+Lovina Beach’s sunrises are as ‘gently exciting’ as its sunsets.
+Keep your camera ready as dolphins breach the smooth water surface in a blink of an eye.
 The most frequently sighted species are the dark-skinned spinner dolphin (Stenella longirostris) that are present all year round, except during the Chinese Lunar New Year period, when wind and rains are heavy and irregular (roughly from February to April).

 ‘Lovina’ doesn’t sound Balinese, as there is no such thing as the ‘v’ in the local alphabet.
 Actually it was originally the name of the first resort in the area that had only three guestrooms.
 Its founder, the late Balinese author and Buleleng noble, Anak Agung Panji Tisna (1908-1978), built the pioneering resort in 1953.
 It currently still operates with a new name, as the Lovina Beach Hotel.
 ‘Lovina’ was the author’s play on the words, ‘love’ and ‘Indonesia’.
 The name outgrew the establishment and subsequently applied to the whole coastline, which in turn continues to win heart.